Algorithm for motivic Hilbert zeta function of some curve singularities: Algorithm for

-In this section, we introduce \Cref{algorithm motivic} to compute the motivic Hilbert zeta function of monomial curve singularities.
-This algorithm relies on a series of sub-algorithms, from \Cref{algorithm min generators} to \Cref{algorithm tree}, each of which performs critical steps that contribute to the overall computation process.
+In this section, we introduce Algorithm~\ref{algorithm motivic} for computing the motivic Hilbert zeta function for curve singularities with a monomial valuation semigroup or for singular curves defined by $y^{k}=x^{n}$, where $\gcd(k,n)=1$.
+The algorithm relies on several subroutines (Algorithms~\ref{algorithm min generators}--\ref{algorithm tree}), each performing a critical step in the overall computation.